-The recoverable amount of development expenditure is determined as the higher of its fair value less costs to sell and its value in use.
+The recoverable amount of mining tenements development expenditure is determined as the higher of its fair value less costs to sell and its value in use.
+The reclassification from mining tenements to exploration and evaluation expenditure in the current period reflects that technical feasibility and commercial viability have not yet been achieved.